 Even pet vaccinations and routine check-ups are beyond routine at Central Animal Hospital, where we are always eager to serve pets in Scarsdale, Ardsley, Eastchester, and the surrounding Westchester communities.
 Our in-house pharmacy carries topical applications, prescription medications, and flea, tick and heartworm preventatives.
 We also carry a full line of prescription diets.

 For pet owners going on vacation, we offer our full-service boarding facility.
 Licensed by Westchester County, our boarding facility offers a home away from home with a special quiet room for our feline boarders.
 An experienced veterinary technician who lives on the premises is here to watch over the pets in our animal clinic and provide needed care.

 Our website also provides valuable information for pet owners.
-Shopping for pet medication is easy through our online pharmacy and internet store; simply fill out the form and we will have the items ready at our veterinary hospital for pickup or mailed to you.
+Shopping for pet medication is easy through our on-line pharmacy/store and internet store; simply fill out the form and we will have the items ready at our veterinary hospital for pickup or mailed to you.
 The library on our site includes articles on grooming, seasonal care, pet owner tips and a newsletter archive with a sign-up option.

 Our online photo gallery includes pictures of our patients, facility and staff members.
 A list of trusted resources is also available on our site in case a pet owner needs more information.
 Pets and pet owners in Scarsdale, Eastchester, Ardsley, and the surrounding communities in Westchester can benefit from information from various organizations, such as the AVMA, AAHA, or watch videos from the Cornell University Feline Health Center.